aaron13100/404solution/README.md

 ## Changelog ##

+## Version 2.35.8 (January 31, 2024) ##
+* Update: Fixed a supposed issue on the logs page that 1.
+I was unable to reproduce and 2. would definitely only be possible if you were an admin user anyway, so I'm not really sure why it was reported.

 ## Version 2.35.7 (November 10, 2023) ##
 * FIX: Avoid an Undefined array key for SERVER_NAME for some people.